CartoDB/airship/docs/guides/06-advanced-guide-cartojs.md

 Widgets are the best way to show data from our visualization.
 You can create a dashboard with a map and several widgets that will allow you to visualize and explore your data in a clearer and better way.

 ### Adding a Category Widget
-Adding a Category Widget is as simple as including `<as-category-widget>` tag within our `<body>` tag, setting the options you prefer.
+Adding a Category Widget is as simple as including `<as-category-widget>` tag within our sidebar tag, setting the options you prefer.

 ```html
 <body>